Christian Science: Its Religious Philosophy

 to support some dogma or creed, has tried to avoid this dilemma by asserting

-that God at times makes use of evil as an instrumentality for the accomplishment
+that God at times makes use of evil as an instrumentality for the

-sickness and death are "mysterious dispensations of divine
+pulpits that sickness and death are "mysterious dispensations of divine

 It may be admitted that in the realm of human belief suffering sometimes tends to purify, as it sometimes tends to harden, the sinner, and one can see how this circumstance has led ecclesiasticism, in its efforts to support the dogma that sickness and other phases of evil are a part of the truths of being, and therefore of God, to mistake one of the movements of human belief for a supposed movement of divine intelligence; but this is disorderly reasoning.
 God is absolute good, and therefore must be, as the Bible declares, of too pure eyes to behold iniquity.
 When one human statement contradicts and undoes another human statement, the process is evidently human and not divine.